worthis/Dusk-Project/README.md

 ### How to run on Windows

+- Build SDL2-CS
-- Just Build and Run :)
+- Build Dusk Project and Run :)

 ### How to run on Miyoo Mini Plus